 Contains Vitamin B-12

 Introduce a portion of chorizo into your diet, and you get 2 micrograms of vitamin B-12, a nutrient that plays an important role in nerve function.
 The daily recommended intake of vitamin B-12 stands at 2.4 micrograms for adult men and women, although you need 2.6 to 2.8 micrograms if you are pregnant or breast-feeding.
 In addition to its influence on your nerves, vitamin B-12 helps your body use iron.
-A study published in the April 2011 issue of “Nutrition in Clinical Practice” indicates that celiac disease may trigger a vitamin B-12 deficiency, so eating chorizo may be a good option for your diet if you suffer from this condition.
+A study published in the April 2011 issue of "Nutrition in Clinical Practice" indicates that celiac disease may trigger a vitamin B-12 deficiency, so eating chorizo may be a good option for your diet if you have this condition.
 Look for gluten-free chorizo, though, so it does not aggravate your condition.

 Boosts Selenium Intake